awsdocs/aws-greengrass-developer-guide/doc_source/kinesis-firehose-connector.md

 `DefaultDeliveryStreamArn`  <a name="kinesis-firehose-DefaultDeliveryStreamArn"></a>
 The ARN of the default Kinesis Data Firehose delivery stream to send data to\.
 The destination stream can be overridden by the `delivery_stream_arn` property in the input message payload\.
-The group role must allow the `firehose:PutRecord` action on all target delivery streams\.
+The group role must allow the appropriate actions on all target delivery streams\.
 For more information, see [Requirements](#kinesis-firehose-connector-req)\.
 Display name in console: **Default delivery stream ARN**
 Required: `true`
 Type: `string`